 What is the difference between NDIS early childhood and adult intervention?

-Early intervention is available to both children and adults, but the way they start their journey is different.
+Early intervention is available to both children and adults, but the approach to starting their journey differs.

 Early intervention for children (Early childhood approach)

-For children under 6 with developmental delay or under 9 with disability, they don’t need a formal diagnosis to get help.
+Children under 6 with developmental delay or under 9 with disability don’t need a formal diagnosis to get help.
 Instead, they will go through the NDIS Early Childhood Intervention (ECI) pathway.
-If the parents don't know if their children are under developmental delay, they can contact their doctor, child health nurse, or other health professional.
+If parents are unsure whether their children are experiencing developmental delay, they can consult their doctor, child health nurse, or other healthcare professional.

-When the parents confirm that their children are experiencing developmental delay or disability, they can contact the NDIS early childhood partner to better understand the child's developmental needs and recommend the next steps.
-For example, introducing the family to local services, or helping them apply to the NDIS if the children need long-term support.
+When parents confirm that their child is experiencing developmental delay or disability, they can contact the NDIS early childhood partner to understand the child's developmental needs better and receive recommendations on the next steps.
+For example, introducing the family to local services or helping them apply for the NDIS if the children require long-term support.

 Children younger than 6 or 7 who have a diagnosed condition from List D, such as Down syndrome or cerebral palsy, automatically meet early intervention criteria.
-This allows families to access NDIS funding faster and get the right help early on.
+This enables families to access NDIS funding more quickly and receive the right support early on.

 Early intervention for adults

-Adults may qualify if early support is likely to improve their capacity and function so that they may no longer need NDIS supports.
+Adults may qualify if early support is likely to improve their capacity and function so that they no longer need NDIS support.

 What are the goals of NDIS early intervention?

 Early intervention isn’t just about short-term support—it’s about long-term gains.
-The NDIS expects early intervention to help participants become more independent, reduce the need for future support, and improve their overall quality of life.
+The NDIS aims to facilitate early intervention to help participants become more independent, reduce their future support needs, and enhance their overall quality of life.

 Here’s what that looks like in practice: